 Positive aspects of expat life in Bulgaria

-Bulgaria has been chosen by a number of Britons who wanted to get home or Internet-based businesses off the ground for the specific reason that their tax burden would be low.
+Bulgaria has been chosen by a number of expats who wanted to get home or Internet-based businesses off the ground for the specific reason that their tax burden would be low.
 The other reason for the decisions these people have made is the cost of living in Bulgaria.

 Bulgarian hotel and restaurant prices are apparently below half the average for the EU.